kjake/streamlink-recorder/README.md

 `streamName` - name for the stream.

-`streamOptions` - streamlink flags (--twitch-disable-reruns, separated by space, see [Plugins](https://streamlink.github.io/plugins.html))
+`streamOptions` - streamlink flags (--twitch-disable-hosting --twitch-disable-ads, separated by space, see [Plugins](https://streamlink.github.io/plugins.html))

 `uid` - USER ID, map to your desired User ID (fallback to 9001)